Juni4567/juni4567/README.md

 ### Cover letter
-My name is Junaid and I am a Software Engineer.
 I have been developing websites and applications for more than 7 years.
 Most of my experience is in backend development specifically NodeJS, ExpressJs, MongoDB, Redis and REST APIs.
 I have also worked in the frontend development for a while and have experience with HTML/CSS, JavaScript, jQuery, and PHP.

 Additionally because I love to automate things; I have gained extensive knowledge of automation libraries i.e. puppeteer and playwright over the years.
 I can automate data scraping from various websites and make make sure to mimic a real browser and user.